verbb/formie/docs/feature-tour/fields.md

 #### Settings
 Setting | Description
 --- | ---
+Include Date | Whether this field should include the date.
 Include Time | Whether this field should include the time.
 Default Value | Entering a default value will place the value in the field when it loads.
 Display Type | Set different display layouts for this field.
+Min Date | Set a minimum date for dates to be picked from.
+Max Date | Set a maximum date for dates to be picked up to.
+Date Format | Set the format for dates, shown on the front-end.
+Time Format | Set the format for time, shown on the front-end.
+Use Date Picker | Whether this field should use the bundled cross-browser date picker ([Flatpickr.js](https://flatpickr.js.org/) docs) when rendering this field.
+Date Picker Options | Add any additional options for the date picker to use.
+For available options, refer to the [Flatpickr.js](https://flatpickr.js.org/) docs.